MacHu-GWU/aws_sdk_polars-project/README.rst

 ``aws_sdk_polars`` is an open-source Python initiative that harnesses the lightning-fast capabilities of the Polars library within the AWS ecosystem.

+This library is highly inspired by aws_sdk_pandas, but replaces pandas with the lightning-fast Polars library, offering significant performance improvements for large-scale data processing tasks.

 .. _install: